PoCInnovation/Pool2022/Software/day04/1 - Auth/Golang/README.md

 ## Step 0 - Setup

-Today, we'll get back to our Gin servers !
+Today, we'll get back to our Gin servers!
 You can either start using the code you've written yesterday or start a brand-new project.
 It's up to you, you now know how do it :rocket:
 > In both cases, code inside the `day04/Auth` folder.

 - At the repository's root, create a `day04` and a `Auth` folders.